Christ the Redeemer (statue)

 The statue weighs 635 metric tons (625 long, 700 short tons), and is located at the peak of the 700 m Corcovado mountain in the Tijuca National Park overlooking the city of Rio de Janeiro.
-A symbol of Christianity around the world, the statue has also become a cultural icon of both Rio de Janeiro and Brazil and was voted one of the New Seven Wonders of the World.
+This statue is the largest Art Deco–style sculpture in the world.
+A symbol of Christianity around the world, the statue has also become a cultural icon of both Rio de Janeiro and Brazil and was voted one of the New 7 Wonders of the World.

 History

 Vincentian priest Pedro Maria Boss first suggested placing a Christian monument on Mount Corcovado in the mid-1850s to honor Princess Isabel, regent of Brazil and the daughter of Emperor Pedro II, but the project was not approved.
-In 1889, the country became a republic, and owing to the separation of church and state the proposed statue was dismissed.
+In 1889, the country became a republic, and owing to the separation of church and state, the proposed statue was dismissed.

 The Catholic Circle of Rio made a second proposal for a landmark statue on the mountain in 1920.
 The group organized an event called Semana do Monumento ("Monument Week") to attract donations and collect signatures to support the building of the statue.
 The organization was motivated by what they perceived as "Godlessness" in the society.
 The donations came mostly from Brazilian Catholics.
 The designs considered for the "Statue of the Christ" included a representation of the Christian cross, a statue of Jesus with a globe in his hands, and a pedestal symbolizing the world.
-The statue of Christ the Redeemer with open arms, a symbol of peace, was chosen.
+Eventually, the statue of Christ the Redeemer with open arms, a symbol of peace, was chosen.

 Local engineer Heitor da Silva Costa and artist Carlos Oswald designed the statue.
 French sculptor Paul Landowski created the work.

 In 1922, Landowski commissioned fellow Parisian Romanian sculptor Gheorghe Leonida, who studied sculpture at the Fine Arts Conservatory in Bucharest and in Italy.

-A group of engineers and technicians studied Landowski's submissions and felt building the structure of reinforced concrete (designed by Albert Caquot) instead of steel was more suitable for the cross-shaped statue.
+A group of engineers and technicians studied Landowski's submissions, and they felt building the structure out of reinforced concrete (designed by Albert Caquot) instead of steel was more suitable for the cross-shaped statue.
 The concrete making up the base was supplied from Limhamn, Sweden.
 The outer layers are soapstone, chosen for its enduring qualities and ease of use.
 Construction took nine years, from 1922 to 1931, and cost the equivalent of US$250,000 and the monument opened on October 12, 1931.
 During the opening ceremony, the statue was to be lit by a battery of floodlights turned on remotely by Italian shortwave radio inventor Guglielmo Marconi, stationed 9200 km away in Rome but because of bad weather, the lights were activated on site.